Sunday, 1 June 2014

 018. Gujranwala: Birthplace of Maharaja Ranjit Singh, Samadhi of Mahan Singh and A Jain Mandir

-Gujranwala is a big but comparatively a new city.
-Though settlements existed in this area for long time, but the foundations of the modern city were laid down in 1758, when Charat Singh constructed a small mud fort at Sirai Kambohaan
+Gujranwala is a large but comparatively new city.
+Though settlements existed in this area for a long time, the foundations of the modern city were laid in 1758, when Charat Singh constructed a small mud fort at Sirai Kambohaan.

-Sikhs rightly take a great pride in the rise of Ranjit Singh, being the greatest ruler they ever produced.
-Though, Muslims don’t have many fond memories of the Sikh Rule.
-But, one thing is certain that he brought a certain degree of stability to Punjab and ended the anarchy and depredations of Sikh Misls and Afghans and was tolerant towards other religions as well.
-Because of the strong state that he created due to his immense talents and energy, he is often called Sher-e-Punjab or the Lion of Punjab.
+Sikhs rightly take great pride in the rise of Ranjit Singh, the greatest ruler they ever produced.
+Though Muslims don’t have many fond memories of Sikh rule, one thing is certain: he brought a degree of stability to Punjab, ending the anarchy and depredations caused by the Sikh Misls and Afghan invasions.
+He was also known for his tolerance toward other religions.
+Because of the strong state he built through his immense talent and energy, he is often called Sher-e-Punjab, or the Lion of Punjab.

 A general view of the Sheranwala Bagh.
 (16.03.2011)